John McCrae: Early military service

-World War I
+First World War

-When Britain declared war on Germany because of the latter's invasion of neutral Belgium at the beginning of World War I (1914), Canada, as a Dominion within the British Empire, was at war as well.
+When Britain declared war on Germany because of the latter's invasion of neutral Belgium at the beginning of the First World War (1914), Canada, as a Dominion within the British Empire, was at war as well.
 McCrae volunteered for service at age 41.
 He wrote a friend, "I am really rather afraid, but more afraid to stay at home with my conscience."
-He was appointed as Medical Officer and Major of the 1st Brigade CFA (Canadian Field Artillery).
+He was appointed as Medical Officer and Major of the 1st Brigade, Canadian Field Artillery.
 He treated the wounded during the Second Battle of Ypres in 1915, from a hastily dug 8 × 8 ft bunker in the back of the dyke along the Yser Canal about 2 miles north of Ypres.
 McCrae's friend and former militia member, Lt.
 Alexis Helmer, was killed in the battle, and his burial inspired the poem, "In Flanders Fields", which was written on May 3, 1915.

-From June 1, 1915, McCrae was ordered away from the artillery to set up No. 3 Canadian General Hospital at Dannes-Camiers near Boulogne-sur-Mer, northern France.
+From June 1, 1915, McCrae was ordered away from the artillery to set up No. 3 Canadian General Hospital (McGill) at Dannes-Camiers near Boulogne-sur-Mer, northern France.
 For eight months the hospital operated in Durbar tents (donated by the Begum of Bhopal and shipped from India), but after suffering from storms, floods, and frosts it was moved in February 1916 into the old Jesuit College in Boulogne-sur-Mer.
-C.L.C.
-Allinson reported that McCrae "most unmilitarily told [me] what he thought of being transferred to the medicals and being pulled away from his beloved guns.
+C. L. C. Allinson reported that McCrae "most unmilitarily told [me] what he thought of being transferred to the medicals and being pulled away from his beloved guns.
 His last words to me were: 'Allinson, all the goddamn doctors in the world will not win this bloody war: what we need is more and more fighting men.'"